 Executive Life Insurance Plan.
 We provide 29 present and former U.S. salaried employees, including Mr. Scott, Ms. Beebe and Mr. Fortnum, with the opportunity to participate in our Executive Life Insurance Plan.
 This is a legacy plan which was established by our former parent company before we became an independent public company, and all of the insurance policies were purchased by our former parent company.
 This plan and plan benefits are frozen, and it is not our policy to offer this benefit to any non-legacy officers.
 This is a split-dollar life insurance plan which provides the participant with a greater death benefit than provided under our basic life insurance plan.
-Additionally, after the later of age 65 or 15 years from the purchase of a policy included in this plan, participants are given full ownership of the life insurance policies.
-Participants' annual premiums are calculated to pay for the cost of the life insurance being provided.
+Additionally, after the later of age 65 or 15 years from the purchase of a policy included in this plan, participants are given full ownership of the life insurance being provided.